We spent 3 days in Prague in winter, Czech capital.

 If you are lucky, you will have visited Prague in a quieter time of the year, and the square will be almost empty.
 Just for you!

-If you are like me, a bit artsy, looking for a surprise in the city, then you will enjoy strolling through Malá Strada at your own pace.
+If you are like me, a bit artsy, looking for a surprise in the city, then you will enjoy strolling through Malá Strana at your pace.

-We spend a whole afternoon in this part of town and still, I think we hadn’t seen it all!
+We spent a whole afternoon in this part of town, and still, I think we hadn't seen it all!

 We spend a lot of time discovering the creative vein of Prague at this spot, so the Mala Strada attracts a lot of independent thinking young individuals.